pgRouting/pgrouting/dev/en/_sources/src/contraction/doc/pgr_contractGraph.txt

    INSTRUCTIONS
    - if section consists of only one value then use this file as index.rst
-   - change [...] (including the square braquets) to appropiate values
+   - change [...] (including the square braquets) to appropriate values
    - one file / function,  may signatures of the same function go in the same file

 .. _pgr_contractGraph:

-pgr_contractGraph
+pgr_contractGraph - Proposed
 ===============================================================================

 ``pgr_contractGraph`` — Performs graph contraction and returns the contracted vertices and edges.

-.. warning::  This is a proposed function.

-     - Is not officially in the current release
+.. include:: ../../proposed.rst
+   :start-after: begin-warning
+   :end-before: end-warning

 .. figure:: ../../../doc/src/introduction/images/boost-inside.jpeg
    :target: http://www.boost.org/libs/graph